c-neto/carlosneto.dev/blog/2023/2023-11-02-logstash-modular-pipelines.md

 LOGSTASH_PIPELINE_APPLICATION_B="{input-http,filter-app-b,output-opensearch}"
 ```

-- The `LOGSTASH_PIPELINE_APPLICATION_A` environment variable value configures the Logstash pipeline `application-a-pipeline` to receive logs from HTTP and RabbitMQ, and the logs will be processed by logic defined in the `filter-app-a.cfg` and forwarded to OpenSearch and HTTP server.
+- __LOGSTASH_PIPELINE_APPLICATION_A__: Composes the Logstash pipeline `application-a-pipeline` to receive logs from HTTP and RabbitMQ, and the logs will be processed by logic defined in the `filter-app-a.cfg` and forwarded to OpenSearch and HTTP server.

-- The `LOGSTASH_PIPELINE_APPLICATION_B` environment variable value configures the Logstash pipeline `application-b-pipeline` to receive logs from HTTP and RabbitMQ, and the logs will be processed by logic defined in the `filter-app-a.cfg` and forwarded to OpenSearch and HTTP server.
+- __LOGSTASH_PIPELINE_APPLICATION_B__: Composes the Logstash pipeline `application-b-pipeline` to receive logs from HTTP, and the logs will be processed by logic defined in the `filter-app-b.cfg` and forwarded to OpenSearch.

 ### Main Advantages: